Celebrating Women in Chemistry

 • Location: Balard Research Amphitheater Research CNRS Campus - Montpellier

-On March 8, the Chemistry Division, in partnership with the Women & Science Association, wanted to honor women chemists, take stock of the place of women in chemistry, and present the actions taken to promote equal opportunities.
-Renowned chemists will be invited as speakers.
+To mark International Women’s Day on March 8, the Chemistry Division, in partnership with the Women & Science Association, sought to honor women chemists, assess the current status of women in chemistry, and present the initiatives implemented to promote equal opportunities.
+Renowned chemists will be invited to speak at the event.

 Program: